-Except as specified elsewhere in this regulation (title 13, CCR section 1971), all 2007 and subsequent model-year gasoline-fueled and diesel-fueled on-road heavy-duty engines shall be equipped with an EMD system and shall meet all applicable requirements of this regulation (title 13, CCR section 1971).
+Except as specified elsewhere in this regulation (title 13, CCR section 1971), all 2007 and subsequent model-year on-road heavy-duty engines shall be equipped with an EMD system and shall meet all applicable requirements of this regulation (title 13, CCR section 1971).
 For purposes of this regulation, "engine" shall refer to powertrain components (e.g., engine, transmission, hybrid) that are utilized in heavy-duty vehicles.